 Think a rental car may be a good option for your next used car?
 Before you dive into buying a used rental car, here are a few red flags to keep an eye out for when shopping.

-According to Natural Resources Canada, the average Canadian driver puts about 15,200 kilometers on their vehicle per year.
-Rental vehicles tend to get loaded up with mileage quickly, so look out for rental cars with double or even triple the average kilometers per year.
+According to Natural Resources Canada, the average Canadian driver puts about 15,200 kilometres on their vehicle per year.
+Rental vehicles tend to get loaded up with mileage quickly, so look out for rental cars with double or even triple the average kilometres per year.

 A used vehicle with mismatched tire brands is nothing alarming — this often happens when one tire has an issue and the owner can't match the exact brand.
 However, if there is a severe mismatch, this is a sign of shoddy maintenance or someone trying to get the cheapest new tire possible.